Energinet-DataHub/opengeh-wholesale/docs/test-strategy.md

 # Wholesale - Test Strategy (Draft)

-This document describes the test strategy for the Wholesale domain in Datahub 3.0 at Energinet
+This document describes the test strategy for the Wholesale domain in DataHub 3.0 at Energinet

 ## Motivation